The Start of 2025 Trade War!

 To build lasting prosperity, a smarter trade playbook is essential:

-Pro-competitive trade deals with allies, not unilateral tariffs
+Pro-competitive trade deals with allies, not unilateral tariffs.

-Supply-chain resilience via diversification and strategic reshoring
+Supply-chain resilience via diversification and strategic reshoring.

-Coordination with industries, not surprise tariff bombs
+Coordination with industries, not surprise tariff bombs.

 Conclusion: Rhetoric vs Results

 Trump shined a light on unfair trade practices—and did force China to engage—but the methods often backfired: growth slowed, consumers bought cheaper elsewhere, jobs disappeared, and global trust frayed.
 Today’s truce brings stability—but leaves unfinished business.

 What’s needed now is a smart, nuanced, and forward-looking trade policy—one that boosts America where it matters: for workers, farmers, consumers, and global partners alike.

 Comments